 There is an irrefutable truth about silver.
 Regardless of the degree of ornateness, the careful craftsmanship or the beauty of the design, silver will oxidize and tarnish.
-It will loose its shine.
+It will lose its shine.
 Its beauty will become hard to see, putting its value in doubt.

 It is not a fault but rather a necessary occurrence; glory indiscernibly begins to fade.
 The patina is lost.
-Handled and exposed, the delicate carvings, the intricate swirls, seem to disappear, until there is only the suggestion of what used to be.
+Handled and exposed, the delicate carvings, the intricate swirls, seem to disappear until there is only the suggestion of what used to be.
 Darkened, it gets pushed aside, rarely used, it becomes irrelevant.
 We question the radiance we saw in the first place.

 Isn’t it the same for our dreams, our passions, our relationships, our intentions?

-At one point, born in enthusiasm, carefully nurtured, they were shiny and attention grabbing.
+At one point, born in enthusiasm, carefully nurtured, they were shiny and attention-grabbing.
 They shone with brilliance.
 And then, with no one at fault but the passage of time, they started to tarnish.
 Perhaps you’re just not feeling that committed anymore?
 Your purpose seems distant, motivation a little lacklustre and the promises to yourself are familiar instead of tantalizing.

 Everything is “fine” but nothing is electric.

 Things get a little hazy, life gets full, we rush, we forget to sleep, we dive into new things and slowly the promises that we made ourselves become a little dull.

 I am sitting here wondering what my New Year’s resolution should be this year and feel the stress start to creep into my thinking.
 These dreams of a “new me” come with equal measures of trepidation, self-recrimination and resolve to “get it right”.
 They have a subtext- I am somehow wrong and in need of fixing, improving or changing.
 It is no wonder New Year’s resolutions are doomed to failure.

 But what if instead of changing, I chose to polish?